Guides

 A Wikipedia article with the Edit button highlighted

-You can simply click on the places you want to edit and choose different editing options from the top menu:
+You can simply click on the part of the article you want to edit and choose different editing options from the top menu:

 Different formatting and editing options in Wikipedia's editor

-⚠️ Some Wikipedia pages can’t be edited by ordinary users.
+⚠️ Some Wikipedia pages can’t be edited by regular users.
 These pages are marked by a padlock icon that indicates you’re on a (semi-)locked page:

 A Wikipedia article with the padlock highlighted